mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 &nbsp;
 ```

-Additionally, the branch data shows the series power losses, which result from the series resistance and reactance of each branch.
+The branch data also shows the series power losses caused by the series resistance and reactance of each branch.
 Note that the active power at the from-bus and to-bus ends of a branch differs by the active power loss.
-However, this does not apply to reactive power, as branch susceptances provide partial compensation.
+Reactive power does not follow the same pattern because branch susceptances provide partial compensation.

 ---

 ## Modifying Supplies and Demands
-We will modify the active and reactive power outputs of the generators, as well as the active and reactive powers demanded by consumers.
-Instead of creating a new power system model or just updating the existing one, we will update both the power system model and the fast Newton-Raphson model simultaneously:
+We now modify the active and reactive power outputs of the generators and the active and reactive demands.
+Rather than creating a new model, we update the power system and fast Newton-Raphson models simultaneously:
 ```@example 4bus
 updateBus!(fnr; label = "Bus 2", active = 25.5, reactive = 15.0)
 updateBus!(fnr; label = "Bus 4", active = 42.0, reactive = 20.0)